LambdAurora/AurorasDecorations/README.md

   Ever wished to share a pumpkin pie with your friends?
   Or just place it on a table to eat it later?
   Now you can!
+- Sturdy Stone
+  - Cannot be moved by pistons or slime/honey blocks.
+  - Can transmit state change in an observer chain.
+    Perfect as a dispenser or dropper replacement in some contraptions!
 - Wall candles
   - Candles can be put on walls.
   - They work the same as normal candles.